newrelic-experimental/newrelic-TSAK/README.md

 1. [User Guide](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/documentation/clips/clips_ug.pdf) - the very first steps in understanding on how to creat and operate of an Expert Sytem shell.
 What are the facts, rules, how to create and run your processing.
 2. [Basic Programming Guide](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/documentation/clips/clips_bpg.pdf) - the next step after you done with [User Guide](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/documentation/clips/clips_ug.pdf).
 [Basic Programming Guide](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/documentation/clips/clips_bpg.pdf) is an excellent source of the in-depth information on CLIPS shell programming.

-## Support
+## Continue to Learn

 First, there are [exhaustive list](https://github.com/newrelic-experimental/newrelic-TSAK/tree/main/examples) of TSAK-script samples, bundled with TSAK source code.
 [Here is a description](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/documentation/example.md) of what some of those scripts are demonstrating.

+Next, consider to go through the ["Telemetry Swiss Army Knife in 10 minutes"](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/documentation/presentations/Telemetry%20Swiss%20Army%20Knife%20in%2010%20minutes/Telemetry%20Swiss%20Army%20Knife%20in%2010%20minutes.pdf) presentation deck.

+Link to a proper Documentation will be published when we get the documenting of the TSAK going.

+## Support

 New Relic has open-sourced this project.
 This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
 Issues and contributions should be reported to the project here on GitHub.